Namchee/eslint-config-namchee/README.md

-# eslint-config-namchee
+# ESLint Config Namchee

-My personal and opinionated ESLint + Prettier + Stylelint shareable configuration.
-Designed to be used with TypeScript (which means that you can extend the `tsconfig.json` from this package), although it will also work without it.
+Personal and opinionated ESLint + Prettier + Stylelint shareable configuration with batteries included.
+Designed to be used with TypeScript (which means that you can extend the `tsconfig.json` from this package), although the config also works without it.

 This configuration uses [google ESLint config](https://github.com/google/eslint-config-google) as the base config with some [JSDoc enchancements](https://github.com/gajus/eslint-plugin-jsdoc).